Food Nutrition Facts

 Sometimes food nutrition facts get boiled down to very simple pronouncements that people remember that do not serve them well.

 Remember when we were told that butter and eggs caused high cholesterol?
 While it is true that animal fats, the saturated fats can be high in cholesterol it's important to limit them not do away with the healthy ones.
-Sadly, many people started eating hydrogenated fats, like margarine and stopped eating any eggs!
+Sadly, many people started eating hydrogenated fats like margarine and stopped eating any eggs!

 Because technology and industrialization have led to enormous changes in the way we eat, chronic illness including obesity have become endemic to our culture.
 Too many people are no longer aware of these basic food nutrition facts and how they impact health.